 For the first 2-3 days after treatment, the pigmentation is very much darker than the intended final result.
 Due to natural cell regeneration, the final colour result of the pigmentation will only become clearly visible after 3 to 5 weeks.
 After the treatment, you can walk the streets with peace of mind.
 Read all about the procedure, aftercare and follow-up appointment

-Actually, there is no such thing as a temporary tattoo.
-Permanent make-up pigments do fade and sometimes, over time, do not stand out between the eyelashes and along the lip edge.
-This may be because they are set less deeply into the skin, for example.
+Strictly speaking, a temporary tattoo does not exist.
+Permanent makeup pigments do fade and sometimes become inconspicuous between the eyelashes and along the lip line over time.
+This can happen, for example, because they are placed less deeply into the skin.
 With a temporary tattoo, the pigment will also fade, but it never disappears completely.
-So there will always be a fuzzy patch left in the skin.
-This is why I do not apply temporary tattoos.
-Read the procedure for applying permanent make-up here
+Therefore, a blurry spot always remains in the skin.
+That is the reason why I do not apply temporary tattoos.
+Read the permanent makeup application procedure here.

 Permanent make-up always remains visible, but over time the intensity does fade.
 That fading depends on person to person.
 Lifestyle, natural cell renewal, immune system and the influence of UV light all play a role.
 Frequent exposure to UV light contributes to fading.
 The lighter the pigment colour chosen, the faster the permanent make-up will fade.
 Read more about touch-ups and permanent make-up fading in the blog.
 Frequently asked questions